aspinuso/dispel4py/provenance.md

 ```python
 clean_empty(d)
 ```
-Given a dictionary in input, removes all the properties that are set to None.
+Utility function that given a dictionary in input, removes all the properties that are set to None.
 It workes recursevly through lists and nested documents